GavinPacini/hardhat/docs/config/README.md

 # Configuration

 When Hardhat is run, it searches for the closest `hardhat.config.js` file starting from the Current Working Directory.
 This file normally lives in the root of your project.
-An empty `hardhat.config.js` is enough for Hardhat to work.

 The entirety of your Hardhat setup (i.e. your config, plugins and custom tasks) is contained in this file.